 What is your non-smoking policy?

 Smoking is 100% prohibited and will not be tolerated.

 I ordered tickets online but didn’t receive the confirmation.
 What do I do?

 When you successfully complete an online ticket purchase a confirmation number is displayed in the order window as shown in example below:

 If you don’t see this when ordering then your purchase has not been completed.
 An email confirmation will also be sent, if you don’t receive the email check your spam or junk folder for the confirmation.
 If it’s not there, please call the box office to confirm your order.

 I’ve lost my tickets.
 What do I do?

 If you bring your ID to box office, we can almost always re-print your tickets.

 May tickets be refunded or exchanged?

 All ticket sales are final and non-refundable.
-Tickets may be exchanged for another show or gift certificate, however, as long as they are received more than three days before the performance.
-A small exchange service fee may apply.
-Tickets may also be returned to the box office at any time before a show as a tax-deductible donation to Lebanon Opera House.
+Some tickets may be returned to the box office at any time before a show as a tax-deductible donation to Lebanon Opera House.